-A tiny island in front of Venezuela, Curaçao is a colorful Caribbean destination with a warm and sunny climate all year round.
-The island is a melting pot of international expats and several thousand Dutch have made Curaçao their permanent home.
+A tiny island in front of Venezuela, Curaçao is a colourful Caribbean destination.
+This paradise offers warm and sunny climate all year round.
+The island is a melting pot of international expats and tourists.
+In fact, several thousand Dutch have made Curaçao their permanent home.

 Photo Credit: ©Curaçao Tourist Board